 Dr. Jules Benson, BVSc MRCVS,

-Dr. Do More (AKA VP of Veterinary Services)
+Dr. Do More (AKA Chief Veterinary Medical Officer)

 There are few veterinarians who understand the importance of pet insurance as well as Dr. Jules Benson, whose own pets (all 32 legs of them!) have had numerous adventures and lived to meow, squeak and chirp about them.